Al Dente Diva

 It serves as an incredible side dish that complements any main course you can imagine.

-There’s pretty much nothing to it beyond tossing all the ingredients into the pot and letting the oven do it to work.
+There’s pretty much nothing to it beyond tossing all the ingredients into the pot and letting the oven do the work.

-I love simple and easy recipes like this that I don’t have to babysit on the stove.
+I love simple and easy recipes like this one that don’t require constant attention on the stove.

 It gives me the freedom to use more time towards preparing the other things I need for dinner.